sunilabrahamindia/sunilabraham/contact.md

 ---
 title: Contact
+layout: default
 ---

-{% include header.html %}

 # Contact

-Thank you for your interest in our work.
+Thank you for your interest in my work.
-Whether you have a question about a project, wish to collaborate, or simply want to share a thought, we welcome meaningful conversations related to open documentation, research, and technology.
+Whether you wish to discuss a project, explore collaboration, or share an idea, I welcome thoughtful exchanges related to open documentation, research, and technology.

 ## Email

-You can reach us directly at
+You can write to
 [sunilabraham@proton.me](mailto:sunilabraham@proton.me)

-## Notes
+## Note

-We regularly read the messages sent to the email above, though replies may take a few days depending on the nature of the enquiry.
+All messages sent to the above address are read personally.
+Replies may take a few days, depending on the nature of the enquiry.
-For detailed or technical discussions, please include relevant links or background context so we can respond effectively.

----

-{% include footer.html %}
+If your message involves technical or research details, please include any useful links or references to help with a precise response.